louking/contracts/docs/contract-admin-event-guide.rst

 but some services may require additional information only available closer to the race.
 E.g., for chip timing the race director needs to identify how many bibs will be chipped before the invoice process can be initiated.

-When it's time to initiate the invoice process, the race services admin clicks **Update and Initiate Invoice** from the :term:`contract race` edit view.
+When it's time to initiate the invoice process, the race services admin clicks **Create Invoice** from the :term:`contract race` edit view.
+This will generate an invoice document which should be reviewed before sending.

+When the invoice is ready, the race services admin clicks **Initiate Invoice**.
+This will notify the treasurer that the invoice should be sent to the race director.
+The treasurer will generate a QBO invoice from the accounting system and should attach the contractility invoice document to the QBO invoice.

 You can edit an :term:`contract race` in one of two ways.